Self-Sufficiency and Safety: The Case for Onsite Domestic Violence Services at Employment Services Agencies

 The report describes and recommends practices including collaboration, training, and screening/referral.

-This research project sought to understand -- from the perspectives of welfare recipients - the obstacles women face and the strengths and resources poor women bring to their struggles for safety and solvency.
+This research project sought to understand the obstacles women receiving welfare identified in their lives, as well as the strengths and resources they bring to their struggles for safety and solvency.

 This study assesses the impact of intimate partner violence (IPV) on labor force participation of welfare recipients and examines whether change in economic status affects violence levels.